EhsonGhandehari/data_science/coursera/python_projects/twitter_streaming_code/project_workflow.md

 What to turn in: The file `term_sentiment.py`

-How we will grade Part 3: We will run your script on a file that contains strongly positive and strongly negative tweets and verify that the non-sentiment-carrying terms in the strongly positive tweets are assigned a higher score than the non-sentiment-carrying terms in negative tweets.Â  Your scores need not (and likely will not) exactly match any specific solution.
+How we will grade Part 3: We will run your script on a file that contains strongly positive and strongly negative tweets and verify that the non-sentiment-carrying terms in the strongly positive tweets are assigned a higher score than the non-sentiment-carrying terms in negative tweets.
+Your scores need not (and likely will not) exactly match any specific solution.

 If the grader is returning "Formatting error: <line of="" output="">", make note of the line of text returned in the message.
 This line corresponds to a line of your output.
 The grader will generate this error if `line.split()` does not return **exactly two items**.
 One common source of this error is to not remove the two calls to the "lines" function in the solution template; this function prints the number of lines in each file.
 Make sure to check the first two lines of your output!</line>